 You go into marriage with your all.
 It’s not a laboratory to test what will work and what will not.
 You are in to make it work.
 So you give your all.
 You love like there’s no other to love.
 You fall like this is the last time you are ever going to fall.
 You invest all the time that there is in this thing called marriage, so you wouldn’t have any other time to love another.
 The thing is, you should give you all so when it doesn’t work, the heartbreak will kill you.
 The truth is, no one gives their all and still fail.

 #4.
 Two halves don’t make a whole

 It only happens in maths.
 A half and another half gives you one whole.
 You can’t go into marriage as a half being.
 Don’t go looking for someone to complete you.
-Don’t try to find validation in your partner.
+You shouldn’t try to find validation in your partner.
 Don’t go looking for what you lack in another.
 You’ll fail.
 You are one complete whole whose sole reason to marry is to find the ultimate joy in companionship.
 Don’t look for the rich because you’re poor.
 That way, you’ll become so reliant on your rich partner that it becomes uncomfortable for her.
-She’ll eventually break down under the weight of your over reliance.
+She’ll eventually break down under the weight of your over-reliance.
 She’ll leave you.
 If there should be a reason to marry, it should be for the ultimate joy we find in companionship.